experiment-games/experiment-source/README.md

     ```

     _This setups up a `settings.scr` file based on an example that is in this repository._

+8. Make sure Steam is running and start the game through the `Client (Experiment)` project.

+9. If you want to try out Garry's Mod sandbox:

+    - Make sure that Garry's Mod is installed through Steam
+    - Start Experiment
+    - Mount Garry's Mod through the main menu
+    - Restart Experiment
+    - When starting a new server, select the `sandbox` gamemode

 > [!NOTE]
 > Some of the instructions above may (no longer) be necessary, but they are included since at some point during development they were found to be necessary.